data-integrations/google-cloud/docs/Datastore-batchsource.md

 Description
 -----------
-This source reads data from Google Cloud Datastore.
+This source reads data from Google Cloud Datastore (Datastore mode).
 Datastore is a NoSQL document database built for automatic scaling and high performance.

 Credentials